 For me, travel is best when it’s slow and meaningful.
 That doesn’t mean to say you need to have six months, a whole year, or even more to travel.
 It just means that we need to slim down our itineraries and make the most of each destination that we visit.
 If we slow down, we have a better chance to discover those ‘must-see’ places, that ironically so few other travellers ever pause long enough to discover.

 Travelling adventurously fits well into slow travel.
 It doesn’t necessarily mean that you have to scale Everest, or swim with sharks.
-Whether you want to encounter the incredible landscapes of the Sacred Valley in Peru, travel ‘off-the-beaten-track’ to small towns along the Carretera Austral in Patagonia, or rarely-visited landscapes such as the Maragua Crater in Bolivia that barely merit a mention in your guidebook, travelling adventurously is just a different approach to travel.
+Whether you want to encounter the incredible landscapes of the Sacred Valley in Peru, travel ‘off-the-beaten-track’ to small towns along the Carretera Austral in Patagonia, or rarely-visited landscapes such as the Maragua Crater in Bolivia that, more often than not, don’t even gain a mention in your guidebook, travelling adventurously is just a different approach to travel.

 It’s about heading to a small town where no other tourists go or finding barely-known adventures a stone’s throw from the cities where everyone goes.
 It’s about stopping for more than a day to appreciate a new place, maybe even to learn a new language so that you can stop being a mute outsider and can start to learn more about the country from those who know it best.